net2devcrypto/NFT-Bridge-Web3-Portal-NextJS-EthersJS/Part-4/README.md

 ** USE IT AT YOUR OWN RISK** **I'M NOT RESPONSIBLE FOR ANY USE, ISSUES ETC.. **

-## Part-1 NFT Bridge Logical Design
+## Part-4 NFT Bridge Web3 Front End

 Click for video: